-On October 26, 2001 (shortly after source selection), Pratt and Whitney received a 10-year contract for the design, development, fabrication, and test of the F-135 propulsion system and supporting equipment.
+On October 26, 2001, shortly after source selection, PW received a 10-year contract for the design, development, fabrication, and test of the F135 propulsion system and supporting equipment.
 It included system test and evaluation.
-PW was also to provide engines suitable for the F-35 flight testing program ("Pratt & Whitney F-135 Engine," n.d.).
+PW was also to provide engines suitable for the F-35 flight testing program ("Pratt & Whitney F135 Engine," 2011).

-PW assembled its first CTOL/CV test engine in September 2003 and conducted a successful test in October.
-The first F-135 STOVL propulsion system tests began on April 14, 2004.
+PW assembled its first CTOL/CV test engine in September 2003 and conducted a successful test the following month.
+The first F135 STOVL propulsion system tests began on April 14, 2004.

 In retrospect, however, the maturing engine and airframe designs were not proceeding as a coherent whole.
-What apparently happened was the F-135 was in development, with implications of the evolving new engine not yet fully known to the LM airframers (Blickstein et al., 2011).
-In retrospect, this was likely one factor in LM's overreliance on parametric weight estimations (Pappalardo, 2006).
-If so, it also means that LM not only had to rework the fuselage to save weight, but also to change the fuselage itself to deal with the F-135 engine.
+What apparently happened was that the F135 was in development, with implications of the evolving new engine not yet fully known to the LM airframers (Blickstein et al., 2011).
+In retrospect, this was likely one factor in LM's over-reliance on parametric weight estimations (Pappalardo, 2006).
+If so, it also means that LM not only had to rework the fuselage to save weight, but also to change the fuselage itself to deal with the F135 engine.